dvikut/KidCodersRC/readme.md

 ```

 ## Ollama setup (optional)
 If you wish to use LLM locally on your own computer, download ollama.
 Then in the terminal run "ollama run [model]" e.g. 'llama3.2'. and it will download it.
 Later it will run as a service so you don't have to do anything.
 Please be aware that Ollama needs the OLLAMA_HOST environment variable to set to 0.0.0.0 on your computer to be able to receive requests from outside your computer.
-Also check the firewall if you have troubles.
+Also check the firewall if you have trouble.

 ## Setup your kid's computer
 If you do python and want to teach your kid:

-copy the for_your_kid/EN directory on your kid's computer (or /HU )
+- copy the for_your_kid/EN directory on your kid's computer (or /HU )
-set the ip of the car (the *.ip file)
+- set the ip of the car (the *.ip file)
-open toy_car.py and your kid is ready to use it
+- open toy_car.py and your kid is ready to use it

 Enjoy!